 Ever since, the tree has been refurbished three times to ensure it continues to bring holiday joy to the people of Brisbane.
 The most recent refurbishment in 2009 involved the integration of solar lights and a solar star.
 This was the first time a city Christmas tree had been solar powered in Australia and was the largest solar powered Christmas tree in the world, standing at 22 metres tall.

 Heralding the start of the Christmas season, the iconic tree has begun to take shape in the centre of King George Square once again.
-See the full tree in all it’s glory from Friday 26 November as part of Christmas in Brisbane.
+Get in the festive spirit by visiting King George Square on Friday 25 November to watch in awe as the tree lights up, and stop by MoB Shop’s Christmas Shopping Night while you’re at it.

-Want to get a birds-eye view of the Christmas tree?
+Want to get a birds-eye view of the Christmas tree during the day?
 Book a Clock Tower Tour today!

 Information sourced from Mayor’s reports and correspondence files held in the City of Brisbane Collection.